 5) Sort the array strip according to y coordinates.
 This step is O(nLogn).
 It can be optimized to O(n) by recursively sorting and merging.

 6) Find the smallest distance in strip.
 This is tricky.
-From first look, it seems to be a O(n^2) step, but it is actually O(n).
-It can be proved geometrically that for every point in strip, we only need to check at most 7 points after it (note that strip is sorted according to Y coordinate).
+From the first look, it seems to be a O(n^2) step, but it is actually O(n).
+It can be proved geometrically that for every point in the strip, we only need to check at most 7 points after it (note that strip is sorted according to Y coordinate).
 See this for more analysis.